shuttlershq/mobile-engineer-challenge/README.md

 Please take note of the following points:

 - Only use Flutter to get it done
-- You have just 2 days to complete the test.
 - UI Frameworks like VelocityX won't be accepted
 - A Mobile Responsive design will be an added advantage
 - Also make sure that your project is on github and accessible to us